Findling

 Findling is a white German wine grape variety that arose from a mutation of Müller-Thurgau plantings in the Mosel wine region.
 Compared to Müller-Thurgau, Findling produces grapes of higher must weights, which is an important consideration in the German wine classification system.
-However, according to wine expert Jancis Robinson, the grape produces wine of average to low quality and is prone to various grape rot infections.
+However, according to wine expert Jancis Robinson, the grape produces wine of average to low quality and is susceptible to various grape rot infections.